Nuxt vs HTMX for Solo Developers

 Comparing Nuxt and HTMX for solo developers.

 Nuxt and HTMX represent fundamentally different philosophies about building web applications.
 Nuxt is a full JavaScript framework that renders Vue on the server and hydrates it on the client.
-HTMX is a 14KB library that extends HTML with attributes for dynamic server interactions, returning HTML fragments instead of JSON.
+HTMX is a roughly 16KB (minified and gzipped) library that extends HTML with attributes for dynamic server interactions, returning HTML fragments instead of JSON.
 Same end result for the user, completely different developer experience.

 I've built projects with both, and the right choice depends entirely on the kind of app you're building and what backend language you prefer.
 This isn't a "one is better" comparison.
 It's a "which tool fits your situation" comparison.